THE GHHC HUNTING GROUNDS

-We are fortunate to be hunting in Colorado's Northwestern Rocky Mountains, along the Piceance Creek Basin, amongst the spectacular Roan Plateau, between the towns of Rifle and Meeker.
-Our lease includes 17,000 Acres of priivate hunting grounds and 63,000 acres of public land, and falls within two of Colorado Division of Wildlife's game management units 22 and 31.
+We are fortunate to be hunting in Colorado’s Northwestern Rocky Mountains, along the Piceance Creek Basin, amongst the spectacular Roan Plateau, between the towns of Rifle and Meeker.
+Our lease includes 17,000 Acres of priivate hunting grounds and 63,000 acres of public land with limited access, and falls within two of Colorado Division of Wildlife’s game management units 22 and 31.

 Our two hunting Units make up roughly half of the CDW’s Herd Management Plan (DAU) E-10 or more commonly known as the Yellow Creek DAU.
 E-10 is made up of GMU’s 21, 22, 30,31 and 32 which includes the Bookcliffs, Piceance Basin and Roan Plateau areas.
 The elk population in DAU E-10 was relatively low in the 1950’s and has shown steady growth in recent years.
 The populationpeaked in 2001 at 10,725 elk, and is maintained now at approximately 8,700 elk.

 THE GENERAL GEOGRAPHY